jmonl1/Segmentation-Mask-from-CVAT-to-YOLO-format-/README.md

 6. Once it is done running check the file called labels and the text files should look like 1 0.7808333333333334 0.805094130675526 0.7808333333333334 0.8073089700996677 0.7816666666666666.
 But Longer obviously.
 7. These are your labels for training.
 8. So do what he does in the video with the labels and copy and paste into labels->train(or val).
-9. For config: it should look like this
+9. For config it should look like this

    path: /Users/Jacks/Downloads/detection/datasets
    train: images/train
    val: images/train
    nc: 6
    names: ['Fence','FloorObstacle', 'Rock', 'Tree','Car','Person']

 The main difference to his is changing the nc to the number of classes you have and listing out all the classes in the same order as it is in labelmap.txt, which is in the segmentation folder you downloaded.
-10. Train your model on epoch = 1 to see if it worked.
+11. Train your model on epoch = 1 to see if it worked.
 To check look at the confusion matrix, batch, and val images.
-11. That's it.
+12. That's it.
 Hopefully, it works for you.
 If not.
 Oops sorry :(

-Also here is the segmentation code for running the model on a video.
+# Also here is the segmentation code for running the model on a video.
 Not mine.
 This is from ultralytics.
 Just thought I would save you the time :)
 import cv2
 from ultralytics import YOLO
-from ultralytics.utils.plotting import Annotator, colors import os import numpy as np

-model_path = os.path.join('.', 'runs', 'segment', 'train10', 'weights', 'last.pt') # This is the path to last.pt.
+from ultralytics.utils.plotting import Annotator, colors import os import numpy as np model_path = os.path.join('.', 'runs', 'segment', 'train10', 'weights', 'last.pt') # This is the path to last.pt.
 He shows you how to do it in the video I believe.
-# Load the YOLO model

 model = YOLO(model_path)
 names = model.model.names
 video_path = os.path.join('.', 'Record_2024-01-12-13-07-36.mp4') # this is the path to the video I used.
 Yours will probably be different.